 Explore the world at Bagshaw Museum!
 A Victorian former mill owner's house set in 36 acres of parkland and ancient woodland, the museum displays a wide range of unusual and exciting collections from around the globe.

 A Museum since 1887, Bankfield tells the story of Halifax and Calderdale, using its rich and diverse collections.
 Bankfield Museum's displays cover local history, costume, art, toys, military history, jewellery and textiles from around the world.
-We also host temporary exhibitions including costume, embroidery, quilting, textile art, paintings and photography.

 The Museum is in an historic building on the harbourside, Walker's House.
 In 1746 James Cook, then aged seventeen, came here to be apprenticed to Captain John Walker.
 A beautiful 17th century house, this is the sole surviving building which can with certainty be connected to Cook.